ernestojimenezruiz/logmap-ml-melt/README.md

-# logmap-ml-melt
-LogMap-ML packaging for the MELT platform
+# LogMap-ML interface for the MELT platform